continuwuity/continuwuity/docs/admin_reference.md

 ## `admin media delete-past-remote-media`

-- Deletes all remote (and optionally local) media created before or after [duration] time using filesystem metadata first created at date, or fallback to last modified date.
-This will always ignore errors by default
+Deletes all remote (and optionally local) media created before/after [duration] ago, using filesystem metadata first created at date, or fallback to last modified date.
+This will always ignore errors by default.

+* Examples:
+  * Delete all remote media older than a year:

+    `!admin media delete-past-remote-media -b 1y`

+  * Delete all remote and local media from 3 days ago, up until now:

+    `!admin media delete-past-remote-media -a 3d --yes-i-want-to-delete-local-media`

 **Usage:** `admin media delete-past-remote-media [OPTIONS] <DURATION>`

 ###### **Arguments:**

-* `<DURATION>` — - The relative time (e.g. 30s, 5m, 7d) within which to search
+* `<DURATION>` — - The relative time (e.g. 30s, 5m, 7d) from now within which to search

 ###### **Options:**